Una familia con suerte

 Una familia con suerte (A Fortunate Family) is a Mexican telenovela produced by Juan Osorio for Televisa in 2011.
 It is based on the Argentinean telenovela Los Roldán.
-Arath De La Torre, Mayrín Villanueva and Luz Elena González star as the main protagonists. while Sergio Sendel, Daniela Castro, Cecilia Galliano, María Rubio, Enrique Rocha and Patricia Reyes Spíndola stars as the main antagonists.
-Una familia con suerte won 4 awards in Premios TVyNovelas: Best young lead actor, best male & female revelation, and best musical theme.
+Arath De La Torre, Mayrín Villanueva and Luz Elena González star as the main protagonists, while Sergio Sendel, Daniela Castro, Cecilia Galliano, María Rubio, Enrique Rocha and Patricia Reyes Spíndola star as the antagonists.
+Una familia con suerte won four awards at the 30th Premios TVyNovelas for Best Young Lead Actor, Best Male and Female Revelation, and Best Musical Theme.

 Plot

-Una Familia Con Suerte is a soap opera about Pancho López (Arath de la Torre) and his family.
+Una Familia Con Suerte is a soap opera about Francisco "Pancho" López (de la Torre) and his family.
+Pancho is a humble, low-income man with strong characteristics.
+He is a generous, widowed family man, always lending a hand, a public market vendor.
+Although he has intuitive business sense, he believes that money is the root of all evil.
+Pancho has four children: Pepe López (Pablo Lyle), his eldest son, a very courageous and adventurous young man.
+He is the apprentice to a mechanical engineer, has a passion for driving, and is able to transcend class barriers, communicating with all people with ease; Guadalupe "Lupita" (Alejandra García), his favorite daughter, who inherited her father's love and compassion for other people; Ana (Sherlyn) is musically inclined and is the tomboy of the family; Temo (Daniel Arévalo) is the baby.
+Laura Torres de López (Ana Bárbara), Pancho's wife, died after giving birth to Temo, who is raised by Graciela "Chela" (Luz Elena González), Pancho's sister-in-law; she becomes the mother figure after her sister's death.
+Chela has had a crush on Pancho before he married her sister.
+Candelaria "Candela" López (Alicia Machado) is Pancho's sister.
+She is stunning and has a large amount of followers due to her beauty.
+The López's also own a dog named Popeye, which they consider a part of the family.

 Avon subsidiary president Fernanda Peñaloza (Alicia Rodríguez) discovers that she has cancer and decides to commit suicide.
-She is about to jump off of a bridge when Pancho López (Arath de la Torre), a public market vendor, happens upon her and attempts to dissuade her.
-He manages to convince her that life is worth fighting for and she comes back to the safety of his delivery truck, "La Burra".
+She is about to jump off of a bridge when Pancho happens upon her and attempts to dissuade her.
+He manages to convince her that life is worth fighting for, and she comes back to the safety of his delivery truck, "La Burra" ("The [Female] Donkey").
+Fernanda is introduced to Pancho's children, and they quickly develop a grandmother-grandchildren-like bond.